-A school employee on approved leave under the Washington state Paid Family and Medical Leave Program (PFML) may continue to receive the employer contribution toward SEBB insurance coverage in accordance with PFML.
-The Employment Security Department determines if the school employee is eligible for leave and the duration of the leave under PFML.
+A school employee on approved leave under the Washington state Paid Family and Medical Leave Program may continue to receive the employer contribution toward SEBB benefits in accordance with the Paid Family and Medical Leave Program.
+The Employment Security Department determines if the school employee is eligible for the Paid Family and Medical Leave Program.
 The school employee must continue to pay the school employee monthly premium contribution and applicable premium surcharge during this period to maintain eligibility.
-If the school employee's monthly premium or applicable premium surcharge remains unpaid for 60 days from the original due date, insurance coverage will be terminated retroactive to the last day of the month for which the monthly premium and applicable premium surcharge was paid.

-If a school employee exhausts the period of leave approved under PFML, they may continue insurance coverage by self-paying the monthly premium and applicable premium surcharge set by HCA, with no contribution from the SEBB Organization while on approved leave.
+If a school employee exhausts the period of leave approved under the Paid Family and Medical Leave Program, they may continue insurance coverage by self-paying the monthly premium and applicable premium surcharge set by HCA, with no contribution from the SEBB Organization while on approved leave.
 For additional information on continuation coverage, see the section titled Options For Continuing SEBB Medical Coverage on page 58.